serghiou/repo-template/README.md

 ├── requirements.txt    <- The requirements file for reproducing the analysis environment, e.g.
 │                          generated with `pip freeze > requirements.txt`
 │
-└── publication
+├── publication
-    └── journal                      <- Journal that this was submitted to └── submission-1_YYYY-MM-DD  <- All materials of submission 1
+│   └── journal                      <- Journal that this was submitted to │       └── submission-1_YYYY-MM-DD  <- All materials of submission 1
-            ├── docs                 <- All documents for submission ├── figures              <- All figures for submission └── tables               <- All tables for submission
+│           ├── docs                 <- All documents for submission
+│           ├── figures              <- All figures for submission
+│           └── tables               <- All tables for submission
+│
+└── packrat             <- Package dependency management with packrat
 ```

 ## Code structure